-The Health Services Unit provided a wide range of services to the inmates to include dental care, vision care, and dialysis.
+There is a large print shop.
+Cameras and mirrors supplement the staff supervision efforts.
+There is also a large maintenance area where staff members are assisted by inmates.
+There are several individual maintenance shops accessible to inmates, but staff members are present.
+The Health Services Unit provided a wide range of services to the inmates to include dental care and vision care.
 The unit does not provide around the clock care.
 Inmates requiring this level of medical attention are sent out of the facility.
 The medical records were found to be adequately secure.
 Medical and security staff members were found to be sufficient to provide a safe environment.
-The FLCI has a large kitchen facility where inmates, supervised by staff, prepare food for distribution to the various housing units.
-The kitchen was monitored with cameras located strategically throughout the facility.
+Discussions with medical personnel indicated that inmates can be seen in private.
+The CCI has a large kitchen facility where inmates, supervised by staff, prepare food for the inmate population.
+The kitchen was monitored with strategically located cameras.
 Storage areas that were not being accessed for immediate use were found to be secured.
+However the auditor did find two inmates eating lunch in one of the unlocked refrigeration units, a concern that will be addressed later in the report.